New York State Capitol: 1911 fire

 In the early morning hours of March 29, 1911, four days after the Triangle Shirtwaist Factory fire in Manhattan killed 165 garment workers, a disaster that led to the state being the first to establish a state Department of Labor, a fire started in the Assembly library.
 Its cause has never been established; theories suggest either an electrical problem or a dropped cigar.
 A night watchman was the only fatality, but thousands of volumes in the state library, almost its entire collection, and many documents and artifacts in the state museum's collections, then housed in the building, were destroyed.
 The flames reached 200 ft at one point, requiring the evacuation of nearby homes; the fire took 125 firefighters to extinguish.

 Heat from the fire was intense enough to twist framing in a skylight above the building's western stairs and melt their sandstone filigree.
 The building's southwest corner was devastated.
-It took three months to clear the rubble and then a year to rebuild it, at a cost of $5 million ($ today.)
+It took three months to clear the rubble and then a year to rebuild it, at a cost of $5 million ($ today).

 Visiting and tours

 The New York State Capitol is open Monday through Friday from 7 a.m. until 7 p.m.
 The building is closed most weekends and holidays.
-Official guided tours of the Capitol are offered at various times on weekdays beginning at the Information Desk located in the State Street Lobby of the Capitol.
-There is a Visitor Center for the New York State Capitol and Empire State Plaza, located on Concourse Level of the Plaza near the underground entrance to the Capitol.
+Official guided tours of the Capitol are offered at various times beginning at the Information Desk located in the State Street Lobby.
+There is a Visitor Center for the New York State Capitol and Empire State Plaza, located on the Concourse Level of the Plaza near the underground entrance to the Capitol.

-Official tour guides offers a special Hauntings Tour during October.
-The best known alleged-ghost is that of Samuel Abbott, a night watchman who died during a severe fire on March 29, 1911.
-There is also a "demon" carved into the elaborate stonework, supposedly by an angry stoneworker.